You may be eligible for Subsidised Training

 - not hold or be currently enrolled in a certificate III or higher-level qualification (does not include qualifications completed in secondary school)

 - be an Australian citizen or permanent resident residing in Queensland, or New Zealand citizen permanently residing in Queensland

 Learn more about Certificate 3 Guarantee

 Vocational Education and Training in Schools (VETiS) is delivery of nationally recognised qualifications to school students, providing them with the skills and knowledge required for employment in specific industries.
 VETiS qualifications can be undertaken in years 10, 11 and 12, and can count towards the Queensland Certificate of Education.

-Department of Education and Training’s VET investment budget funds VETiS qualifications at certificate I and II levels that have been identified in consultation with industry, and are based on national skills shortages, Queensland Government priorities and other evidence relating to effective training pathways that support employment.
+Department of Employment, Small Business and Training’s VET investment budget funds VETiS qualifications at certificate I and II levels that have been identified in consultation with industry, and are based on national skills shortages, Queensland Government priorities and other evidence relating to effective training pathways that support employment.

 To learn more about VETiS https://training.qld.gov.au/site/providers/Documents/funded/vetis-factsheet.pdf

 To support Queensland’s Year 12 graduates to successfully transition to employment, the government is offering fee-free training in high priority qualifications.
 The training is available through a range of certificate III level vocational education and training (VET) courses as well as apprenticeships and traineeships.
 The full list of high priority qualifications is available on the Department of Employment, Small Business and Training website.
 Year 12 fee-free training is available through two Queensland Government training investment programs: the Certificate 3 Guarantee and User Choice.
 It is available to a select range of high priority qualifications that will develop the skills most needed by employers and the Queensland economy.